1Walking Corpse Syndrome

 Latah is a condition which has been documented in Southeast Asia.
 The sufferers exhibit abnormal behaviors as a result of experiencing shock.
 When surprised, the affected person typically engages in such behaviors as screaming, cursing, dancing type movements, mimicking the words or actions of those around them and uncontrollable laughter.

 4Pathological Generosity Disorder

 A 49-year-old man in Brazil underwent a strange personality change after he survived a stroke.
 He developed what could only be described as a Pathological Generosity Disorder.
 He started spending his money on strangers and children he met on the street, buying them soda, candies and junk food in spite of his financial troubles.
 Medical tests could not find any manic condition.

 There is a mental eating disorder named Pica, which is often caused by iron or other mineral deficiencies.
-The person suffering from it craves for things which have no nutritional value such as paper, clay, metal, chalk, soil, glass, sand or feces.
+The person suffering from it craves things that have no nutritional value such as paper, clay, metal, and even feces.

 9Retired Husband Syndrome

 A prominent cause of divorce among older Japanese couples is “retired husband syndrome.”
 Japanese work culture demands long hours at work, away from home, so a husband may leave home in the early hours of the morning and return home late at night.
 This means that a husband and wife may not interact extensively during his career and after retirement, they may feel that they are living together with someone who is a virtual stranger.
 Wives begin to show stress symptoms when they are made to manage their recently retired husbands who have nothing to do but bark orders at them all day long.